-Paul Beardmore, Manchester City Council’s Director of Housing, has a dual role as Chief Executive of Manchester Place and will be the outward face of the partnership and the contact for investors and developers with ideas or proposals.
+Jon Sawyer, Manchester City Council’s Director of Housing and Residential Growth has a dual role as Chief Executive of Manchester Place and will be the outward face of the partnership and the contact for investors and developers with ideas or proposals.

 Ian Slater who heads the city’s strategic development team will continue to lead in the role of developing the major pipeline of sites and area-based initiatives such as the Northern Gateway.

 They are supported by teams at both MCC and Homes England working to unlock suitable sites for housing, deliver ambitious planning frameworks and create new places to live across the city.